Troubleshoot Resource Connectors and Connector Groups

 Diagnostic Codes

-When you run the diagnostic command as described above, you will see state codes as described in the following tables.
+When you run the diagnostic commands, you will see state codes.

 If an issue is not listed in the following tables, or an issue persists after you have taken the recommended action, contact Cisco TAC.